CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-01.md

 <validation step="5c3a40bc-ff54-4936-a729-e6248b25a8e1" />

-## Task 2: Deploy a model
+## Task 2: Deploy a Model

-In this task, you'll deploy a specific AI model instance within your Azure OpenAI resource to integrate advanced language capabilities into your applications.
+In this task, you will deploy a specific AI model instance within your Azure OpenAI resource to integrate advanced language capabilities into your applications.

 1. In the **Azure portal**, search for **OpenAI** and select **Azure OpenAI**.